 ERIAC invites its community – associate members, Barvalipe Academy members and Board members – to submit nominations to ERIAC via an online nomination form.
 The nominees shall be Roma individuals from any of the many groups represented under the over-arching term “Roma”, disregarding of nationality, age, gender or sexual orientation.
+Deadline for submitting nominations is November 14 2021.

 In mid-November, 5 finalists will be pre-selected and invited to submit additional materials in support of the candidacy.
 Following the evaluation of the finalists, a Jury composed of Barvalipe Academy members and in consultation with the ERIAC Board, will announce the winner of the Tajsa Prize during the Prize ceremony on December 10, 2021 in Belgrade (or during an online event).